The Best Ryan Gosling Movies And How To Watch Them

 Drive (2011)

-In order to keep the woman of his dreams (Carey Mulligan) safe, a Hollywood stunt driver (Gosling) who works as a getaway driver by night agrees to help pull off a seemingly simple job that quickly goes horribly wrong.
+What it's about: In order to protect the woman of his dreams, a Hollywood stunt driver who moonlights as a getaway driver agrees to help pull off a seemingly simple job that goes horribly wrong.

-Why it’s one of Ryan Gosling’s best: Another modern, great film noir movie that sees Gosling play a stoic stuntman with a double life as a criminal is Drive – a pulse-pounding, beautifully shot, brilliantly unique instant classic that led to Gosling’s friendship and creative partnership with director Nicolas Winding Refn.
+Why it’s one of Ryan Gosling’s best: Another modern, great film noir movie that sees Gosling play a stoic stuntman with a criminal double life is Drive – a pulse-pounding, beautifully shot, atmospherically unique instant classic.

 Blade Runner 2049 (2017)

-A cop (Gosling) who specializes in hunting and “retiring” artificial beings known as Replicants comes across a mystery that could change the world (and his own life) forever in a dystopian Los Angeles.
+What it's about: A cop who specializes in hunting and “retiring” artificial beings known as Replicants comes across a mystery that could change the world (and his own life) forever in a dystopian Los Angeles.

-Why it’s one of Ryan Gosling’s best: Another visually and emotionally stunning crime drama that takes great advantage of Gosling’s penchant for stoicism is Blade Runner 2049 – director Denis Villeneuve’s epic, Oscar-winning sequel to Ridley Scott’s celebrated 1982 sci-fi classic that some argue is the better of the two for its stunning production design and powerfully inventive technological commentary.
+Why it’s one of Ryan Gosling’s best: Another visually and emotionally stunning crime drama that takes great advantage of Gosling’s penchant for stoicism is Blade Runner 2049 – an epic, Oscar-winning sequel to Ridley Scott’s celebrated 1982 sci-fi classic that some argue is the better of the two for its stunning production design and powerfully inventive technological commentary.

 Ryan Gosling in Fracture